 Ventilation and Warming

 “Keep the air he breathes as pure as the external air, without chilling him.”

 Nightingale believed that the person who repeatedly breathed his or her own air would become sick or remain sick.
-She was very concerned about “noxious air” or “effluvia” and foul odors that came from excrement.
+She was very concerned about “noxious air” or “effluvia” and foul odors from excrement.
 She also criticized “fumigations,” for she believed that the offensive source, not the smell, must be removed.

 Nightingale believed that second to fresh air, the sick needed light.
 She noted that direct sunlight was what patients wanted.

 She stated that patients should never be “waked intentionally” or accidentally during the first part of sleep.
 She asserted that whispered or long conversations about patients are thoughtless and cruel.
-She viewed unnecessary noise, including noise from female dress, as cruel and irritating to the patient.
+She viewed unnecessary noise, including noise from the female dress, as cruel and irritating to the patient.

 Bed and Bedding

 Nightingale noted that an adult in health exhales about three pints of moisture through the lungs and skin in a 24-hour period.
 This organic matter enters the sheets and stays there unless the bedding is changed and aired frequently.